-If you’re the type of person that likes to dig your hands into the dirt, here is a list of some simple and doable garden DIY changes.”
+If you’re the type of person that likes to dig your hands into the dirt, here is a list of some simple and doable garden DIY ideas and changes.

 Getting your hands dirty in the garden can be such a satisfying feeling.
 You don’t need to spend loads of money just to enjoy working outdoors; there are plenty of do it yourself projects you can tackle on your own time.
 We’ve put together a list of quick, easy diy ideas that will spruce up any home garden.